ttlappalainen/NMEA2000/Documents/src/2_libRef.md

 stream.
 Look example ActisenseListener, you need only 20 line for making device to read data on N2k bus.
 Also if you like to make a device, which displays some data on bus on e.g. TFT display, you can use this mode.
-There is simple example DataDisplay for that.
+There is simple example DataDisplay.ino for that.

 ##### tNMEA2000::N2km_NodeOnly

 In this mode device will only send data to the N2k bus.
-I also automatically informs itself to other devices on the bus and does required address claiming automatically.
+I also automatically informs itself to other devices on the bus and does required operations automatically.
 The device does not send as default anything to any forward stream.
 Use this mode for device, which simply e.g. reads data from analog or digital input or NMEA0183 bus and sends it to the N2k bus.
-Look example TemperatureMonitor.
+Look example TemperatureMonitor.ino.

 ##### tNMEA2000::N2km_ListenAndNode